bd4/chrome_mhx_translate/README.md

 * Monster materials.
 Adds a mouse over tooltip with the monster the material comes from.
 See [example weapon page](http://wiki.mhxg.org/ida/226876.html).

+The extension also re-enables text selection and right-click context menu, which are disabled by event handlers on some of the sites.

 ## Installation